jorinvo/me/content/post/zip-fix.md

 Now, I needed to open one of the files again.

 But I wasn't able to unzip it.
-I got an error that the files doesn't seem to be a proper archive file.
+I got an error that the file doesn't seem to be a proper archive file.
 Luckily there was a quick way to fix the broken archive:

 ```sh